 Engaging Christ in discipleship requires that we gain a faithful and deeply meaningful, grasp of His word, the Holy Scriptures.
-Or, given that the Scriptures are the very words of God Himself, better that they “grasp” us, drawing us to God, purifying our faith and worship, beautifying our characters, and clarifying our discipleship and calling..
-Each of the courses in PathwayBible seeks to achieve this end, advancing a robust and joyful discipleship among God’s people..
+Or, given that the Scriptures are the very words of God Himself, better that they “grasp” us!
+By His word, God draws us to Himself, purifying our faith and worship, beautifies our character, and clarifies our discipleship and calling..
+Each of the courses in Pathway Bible seeks to achieve this end, advancing a robust and joyful discipleship among God’s people.

 The life of intentionally following Jesus on the Pathway requires that each Christian significantly grow in their understanding and appreciation of what Scripture affirms – in all its parts ‘seen together’ – and that they develop the skill of clearly stating, graciously defending and humbly applying its main doctrines and emphases.
 The courses in Pathway Apologetics are designed, top to bottom, with these goals in mind.

 Christian leadership is a privilege and an honor.
 It is rooted in the grace of God and the power of His Spirit, and is worked out in keeping with Biblical motives, mandates, and models.
 The overall contours of Christ-centered leadership, then, are found in humble service, first, to God Himself, and second, to others, for his glory and their good.
-Such leadership is the focus of the courses in PathwayLeadership.
+Such leadership is the focus of the courses in Pathway Leadership.

 The risen Jesus told His disciples that “all authority in heaven and earth” had been given to Him and that they were to “Go and make disciples of all nations!”
-The courses in this module focus on the Great Commission, including its roots in Jesus and the early church, a robust biblical theology for worldwide missions, the state of God’s church around the world, and how to get involved in world missions.
+The courses in this module focus on the Great Commission, including its roots in Jesus and the early church, a robust biblical theology for worldwide missions, the state of God’s church around the world, and how to meaningfully get involved in world missions.

-Pathway living with Christ and His people is by no means easy.
+Pathway living with Christ is by no means easy.
 It is often fraught with challenges, set backs, and discouragements.
 “In this world, you will have trouble, ” Jesus said.
 The world, the flesh and the devil conspire to undo God’s work in and through us.
 Courses in this module are designed to promote freedom – freedom to joyfully walk the Pathway, dealing effectively with loneliness, anxiety, divorce, gaming, pornography, and a host of other challenges which threaten to lead us away from Christ, His church, and Pathway living